-York College, as a unit of the City University of New York, supports a policy of non-discrimination.
+York College, as a unit of the City University of New York, supports a policy of nondiscrimination.
 The College recruits, employs, retains and promotes employees without regard to race, color, national or ethnic origin, religion, age, sex, sexual orientation, transgender orientation, disability, genetic predisposition or carrier status, alienage or citizenship, veteran or marital status in its student admissions, employment, access to programs, and administration of educational policies.
-Many of you serve on search committees and your participation has been important in advancing our affirmative action efforts.
+Many of you serve on search committees, and your participation has been important in advancing our affirmative action efforts.

 As President of the College, I am committed to engaging and involving the entire College community in understanding and being knowledgeable about the Affirmative Action Program.
 I encourage each of you to review the annual Affirmative Action Plan, a copy of which is available in the York College Library, and participate in carrying out its goals.
 The City University and York College have implemented complaint procedures to ensure that any allegations of employment discrimination are fully and fairly evaluated.
-As members of the York College community you should familiarize yourselves with the complaint procedures and use them as appropriate.
+As members of the York College community, you should familiarize yourselves with the complaint procedures and use them as appropriate.

-The persons below are responsible for monitoring the programs and/or regulations stated and for their implementation:
+The persons listed on the next page are responsible for monitoring the programs and/or regulations stated and for their implementation:

-- Olga Dais, Esq. is the York College Executive Director of Compliance Programs and Legal Affairs (CPLA) and Coordinator for policies involving discrimination of any kind.
-Her office is located in Room AC-2H05 and her telephone number is (718) 262-2140.
-Celeste Wortes is the Assistant Coordinator of these policies and programs.
-Her office is located in Room AC-2H05 and her telephone number is (718) 262-2141. - Dr. Arleen Schreiner and Olga Dais, Esq. are the Coordinators of the Sexual Harassment Awareness and Intake Committee.
-Dr. Schreiner's office is located in Room AC-1G02 and her telephone number is (718) 262-2272.
-Dr. Dais's office is located in Room AC-2H05 and her telephone number is (718) 262-2140. - Dr. Debra Swoboda and Olga Dais, Esq. are the Coordinators for the York College 504/ADA Committee which has the responsibility for supporting the office of C.P.& L.A. in coordinating policies which fall under the Americans with Disabilities Act of 1990, effective January 26, 1992, and Section 504 of the Rehabilitation Act of 1973 (P.L.
+- Olga Dais, Esq. is the York College Executive Director of Compliance Programs and Legal Affairs (CPLA) and coordinator for policies involving discrimination of any kind.
+Her office is located in Room AC-2H05 and her telephone number is (718) 262-2140. - Olga Dais, Esq. is the Coordinator of the Sexual Harassment Awareness and Intake Panel.
+Ms. Brunilda Almodovar, Prof. Lindamichelle Baron, and Prof. Farley Mawyer are Deputy Coordinators of this Panel which has the responsibility to receive, review, and investigate complaints of sexual harassment and educate all employees and students about sexual harassment.
+Dr. Dais's office is located in Room AC-2H05 and her telephone number is (718) 262-2140.
+Ms. Almodovar's office is located in Room AC-1G02, and her telephone number is (718) 262-2272.
+Prof. Baron's office is located in AC-1D05, and her telephone number is (718) 262-2938.
+Prof. Mawyer's office is located in Room AC-2C07, and his telephone number is (718) 262-2939. - Olga Dais, Esq. is the Coordinator for the York College 504/ADA Committee which has the responsibility for supporting the office of CPLA in coordinating policies which fall under the Americans with Disabilities Act of 1990, effective January 26, 1992, and Section 504 of the Rehabilitation Act of 1973 (P.L.
 93-112), which prohibit discrimination on the basis of disability.
-Dr. Swoboda's office is located in Room AC-4D06B. and her telephone number is (718) 262-2686. - The Coordinator of the Affirmative Action/Pluralism and Diversity Committee has the responsibility for supporting the Office of CPLA in maintaining the diversity of the College Community.
-A new Coordinator will soon be appointed and his/her office location and telephone number will be circulated to you.
+Dr. Dais's office is located in Room AC-2H05 and her telephone number is (718) 262-2140. - Olga Dais, Esq; Prof. Charles Coleman; Prof. Shirley Ostholm; Prof. Eva Vaquez are the Coordinators of the Pluralism and Diversity Committee (formerly three separate committees: Affirmative Action, Pluralism and Diversity, and Title IX), which has the responsibility of supporting the office of CPLA in maintaining the diversity of the College Community.
+Prof. Coleman's office is located in Room AC-2B10, and his telephone number is (718) 262-2525.
+Prof. Ostholm's office is located in Room AC 4D06, and her telephone number is (718) 262-2692.
+Prof. Vasquez's office is located in Room AC-3C10 and her telephone number is (718) 262-2437.